noobdevsam/spring-project-pqc-vstego/PQC-VStego_SRS_v1dot4.md

 3. **React Client (Front-End):**
     * The user-facing SPA.
 Handles UI, state management, and API calls to the API Gateway.
 4. **API Gateway (e.g., Spring Cloud Gateway):**
-    * The single, authenticated entry point for all client requests.
+    * The single entry point for all client requests.
+It handles user authentication via GitHub OAuth2, issues internal JWTs for service-to-service communication, and routes requests to the appropriate microservices.
     * It discovers the location of other services via the **Discovery Service** and pulls its configuration from the * *Config Service**.
 5. **User Service (Spring Boot):**
-    * Handles GitHub OAuth2 login, session management, and user profile creation.
+    * Manages user profiles.
+It consumes the JWT from the API Gateway to identify the user.
     * **Database:** users\_db (MongoDB).
 Stores user profiles (GitHub ID, username, avatar).
     * It registers with the **Discovery Service** and pulls its configuration (e.g., database credentials) from the * *Config Service**.